kriszyp/msgpackr/README.md

 ## Alternate Encoding/Package
 The high-performance serialization and deserialization algorithms in the msgpackr package are also available in the [cbor-x](https://github.com/kriszyp/cbor-x) for the CBOR format.
 A quick summary of the pros and cons of using MessagePack vs CBOR are:
-* MessagePack has wider adoption, and, at least with this implementation is slightly more efficient.
+* MessagePack has wider adoption, and, at least with this implementation is slightly more efficient (by roughly 1%).
 * CBOR has an official IETF standardization track, and the record extensions is conceptually/philosophically a better fit for CBOR tags.

 ## License